background

 From Apple’s iphone Many apps are directly compatible with the style of the webview inside.
 When the screen is in portrait mode, the top is often a navigation bar, which does not cover the content in the webview.
 The bottom height is set from the app level so that the bottom of the webview is not within the black horizontal bar area, so that it does not hinder the display of the content in the webview.

 However, each app is very different, and the webview inside will be displayed differently.
-If there is no bottom height of the app, then the bottom content in the webview will be blocked by a small black bar.
+If there is no bottom height of the app, the bottom content in the webview will be blocked by a small black bar.
 In terms of web page style compatibility, it needs to be compatible with the unique "bangs" and the small black horizontal bar style at the bottom of iPhoneX without affecting the style of previous models.

-Compatible solution
+Compatible solutions

 Fortunately, when iphoneX came out, the official ios11 system also provided WebKit Api to be compatible with this style difference.

-Step one: Set the viewport-fit attribute
+Step 1: Set the viewport-fit attribute

 contain: The visual window completely contains the web page content, and the page content is displayed in the safe area

-cover: The web page content completely covers the visual window, and the page content fills the screen
+cover: The web page content completely covers the visual window and the page content fills the screen.

 auto: default value, consistent with contain